wathmihasara/ASS_4_GRP-10/README.md

 ```
 The above code was used to load the installed packages seqinr and ggplot2.

-# reading the fasta files
+# Reading the fasta files
 ```{r}
 ecoli_cds <- seqinr::read.fasta("ecoli_cds.fa")
 deinococcus_cds <- seqinr::read.fasta("deinococcus_radiodurans_cds.fa")